codeequity/codeEquity/docs/part-ceKeyConcepts.md

 binding definitions and details, refer to the **CodeEquity Venture Equity Agreement**.

-### CodeEquity Ventures & Projects
+### CodeEquity Venture

 A CodeEquity Venture is analogous to a company.
 Equity within a company is separate and distinct from equity within a second company.
-A CodeEquity Project is analogous to a project, or part of a project within a company.
-Equity within a company may be earmarked for different projects or purposes within that company.
+Equity within a company is usually earmarked for different projects or purposes within that company.

 For example, Jessie has a great idea for an app that allows people within a community to browse,